 - 1/2 teaspoon salt

 - 1 cup plain, all-purpose flour + some more for dusting

 - Preheat the oven to 375ºF.

 - In a large bowl, dissolve yeast in warm water.
-Add sugar, 2 tablespoons sunflower oil, all-purpose flour, and wholemeal spelt flour.
+Add sugar, salt, 2 tablespoons sunflower oil, all-purpose flour, and wholemeal spelt flour.
 Bring it all together to make a soft dough – you can use your hands or a wooden spoon.